Neloy-Barman/Sensor-Capture/README.md

  * UI responsiveness: Using an implementation, the ui will response to different screen sizes.

 <h4>5.
 Github repo:</h4>
- *  I hope you are reading this in my [repo](https://github.com/Neloy-Barman/Sensor-Capture).
+ *  I hope you are reading this in my <a href="https://github.com/Neloy-Barman/Sensor-Capture">repo</a>.

 <h4>8.
 Learning from challanges:</h4>
  * Learning: